Dr. Alex Hogg - DVM 1950

 Nebraska Veterinary Medical Association Conference 2006

-Dr. Hogg has been selected to receive a 2006 Alumni Recognition Award at the Nebraska Veterinary Medical Association Conference on Jan.
-19 in Omaha, Neb.
+Dr. Hogg received a 2006 Alumni Recognition Award at the Nebraska Veterinary Medical Association Conference on Jan.
+19, 2006 in Omaha, Neb.
 Dr. Hogg has had a distinguished career spanning more than five decades.

 Dr. Hogg is a native of Borgue, Scotland, and immigrated to the United States in 1926.
 After high school he joined the United States Navy and served in World War II.
 During his four years of service in the war, Dr. Hogg fought in France, Morocco, Africa, Panama, Hawaii and San Diego.
 With the help of the G.I.
 Bill, Dr. Hogg attended Kansas State University College of Veterinary Medicine graduating in 1950.